surajh8596/Data_Analysis_Projects_using_MYSQL/WallMart Sales Data Analysis/README.md

 12. What is the average rating of each product line?

 ### Sales Related Questions
-1. Number of sales made in each time of the day per weekday
+1. Number of sales made in each time of the day per weekend
 2. Which of the customer types brings the most revenue?
 3. Which city has the largest tax percent/ VAT (Value Added Tax)?
 4. Which customer type pays the most in VAT?